rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 We've removed it because it causes confusion for plugins when trying to figure out how to properly make AST edits.
 Often an AST edit wouldn't update the `Parser.references` collection and thus making future plugin modifications complicated or out of sync.

-If you're using this in your plugin, please consider switching to an AST walk function.
+If you're using this in your plugin, please consider switching to an AST walk function to find these items.

 ## Renamed `File` interface to `BscFile`